 If your income from employment has increased you may be eligible for the Employment Incentive Scheme.

-Territory Housing operates a scheme where eligible tenants pay a contribution towards the Market Rent of a property that is based on a percentage of the household income.
+Department of Housing operates a scheme where eligible tenants pay a contribution towards the Market Rent of a property that is based on a percentage of the household income.
 This results in tenants only contributing an amount towards the rent that is affordable.

 Eligibility for a rental rebate is based on the eligibility criteria for public housing.Tenants eligible for a rental rebate are charged rent based on a percentage of the householdincome